Alternative Exercises to Running

-Using an Anti-Gravity Treadmill or an elliptical machine can be great for those who enjoy running, but find that it puts too much strain on their joints.
+Using an Anti-Gravity Treadmill or an elliptical machine can be great for those who enjoy running but find that it puts too much strain on their joints.
 These alternatives allow for many of the benefits of traditional treadmill running, without all the pressure.

 Sports of all kinds are great for varying your exercise routine.
 They add a group element to your workout, which can often lead to increased motivation.
 There are many great sports to play as an alternative to traditional exercise, including basketball, tennis, volleyball, and racquetball.
-It is often easy to forget that you are exercising when you are playing a sport, which can be a benefit for those who find traditional workout routines to be mundane.
+It is often easy to forget that you are exercising when you are playing a sport, which can benefit those who find traditional workout routines to be mundane.

-High Intensity Interval Training
+High-Intensity Interval Training